 When is the plant expected to come on line?

-Guernsey Power Station is anticipated to be online in the third quarter of 2020.
+GPS is anticipated to be online in the third quarter of 2022.

 What is the source of the natural gas?

-The Rockies Express (REX) Pipeline is located on-site and will likely be the primary source natural gas.
+The Rockies Express (REX) Pipeline is located on-site and will transport natural gas to the project.
 The REX–East starts in Clarington, Monroe County, Ohio and runs through Ohio, Indiana and Illinois to Missouri.
-The natural gas from the Utica and Marcellus shale in eastern Ohio and western Pennsylvania, which goes into the pipeline at the Clarington Hub, is a primary consideration to fuel the Guernsey Power Station.
+Large quantities of natural gas from the Utica and Marcellus shale in eastern Ohio and western Pennsylvania are injected into the pipeline at the Clarington Hub, upstream of the GPS.

 What approvals are required for the project?

 GPS is committed to protecting public health and the environment and will meet all state and federal laws and regulations concerning the building and operation of the plant.
-Doing so requires approvals from a variety of agencies before we begin construction, during the construction process, and indefinitely once the plant is in operation.
+Doing so required approvals from a variety of agencies before the construction process began, and remain in effect during the construction process, and indefinitely once the plant is in operation.
 These agencies include the Ohio Power Siting Board, the Ohio EPA, and our Regional Transmission Organization PJM Interconnection.